Can You Dry Gel Polish Without UV Light? (The Best Hacks)

 Best Hacks To Dry Gel Without A UV Light

 No UV light?
 You may be able to implement a few hacks in your nail routine to help cure gel without a UV light.
-These hacks incorporate everyday household items that are accessible and simple to execute.

-You may not achieve a salon-quality finish, but these hacks can come in handy if you’re pressed for time or in a pinch.
-Some gels are easier to set without light than others.
+You may not achieve a salon-quality finish, but these hacks can be useful if you’re pressed for time or in a pinch.

 Cooking Spray